Find Affordable College Courses

 Tucson, AZ

 Out of the 10 schools in the Southwest Region that were part of this year’s ranking, University of Arizona landed the # 2 spot on the list.
-University of Arizona is a fairly large public school located in the city of Tucson.
+University of Arizona is a very large public school located in the city of Tucson.

 About 69% of the students majoring in cell biology at the school are women while 31% are male.